citusdata/citus_docs/admin_guide/cluster_management.rst

 .. note::

    The Certificate Revocation List is likely to change over time.
-Work with your security department on a mechanism to get up to date versions of the revocation list on to all nodes in the cluster in a timely manner.
+Work with your security department to set up a mechanism to update the revocation list on to all nodes in the cluster in a timely manner.
 A reload of every node in the cluster is required after the revocation list has been updated.

-Once all files are in place on the nodes the following settings need to be configured in the Postgres configuration file:
+Once all files are in place on the nodes, the following settings need to be configured in the Postgres configuration file:

 .. code-block:: ini

-   # the following settings enable the postgres server to enable ssl and configure the
+   # the following settings allow the postgres server to enable ssl, and
-   # server to present the certificate to clients when connecting over tls/ssl
+   # configure the server to present the certificate to clients when
+   # connecting over tls/ssl
    ssl = on
    ssl_key_file = '/path/to/server.key'
    ssl_cert_file = '/path/to/server.crt'